 If you look in the dictionary you may find the definition to “Love” in this manner “a profoundly tender, passionate affection for another person.
 Or maybe this “a feeling of warm personal attachment or deep affection, as for a parent, child, or friend.

-Love is a very complicated word that you seek and wait for, and when you find it you work trying to hold on to it, to the point of pain, sever heart-break and your life becomes a nightmare filled with unattainable dreams, wishes, satisfaction and desires.
-It seem like there is no future happiness in life because the “Love” you found was not forever.
-So can you pick your self up and start again, or do you break into millions of pieces falling to the ground turning back into dirt from which you were created.
+Love is a very complicated word that you seek and wait for, and when you find it you work trying to hold on to it, to the point of pain, sever heart-break and your life becomes a nightmare filled with unattainable dreams, wishes, satisfaction, and desires.
+It seems like there is no future happiness in life because the “Love” you found was not forever.
+So can you pick your self up and start again, or do you break into millions of pieces falling to the ground turning back into dirt from which you were created?

 Let’s look at “Love” – We see perfect love is Loving God “thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 (Matthew 22:37)

-We see perfect love is Loving One Another “And the second commandment is like unto the first “thou shalt love thy neighbour as thyself.
+We see perfect love is Loving One Another “And the second commandment is like unto the first “thou shalt love thy neighbor as thyself.
 (Matthew 22:39)

 We see perfect love is Keeping God Word “It is written, Man shall not live by bread alone, but by every “word” that proceedeth out of the mouth of God.

 We see perfect love is God Abiding In Us “If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.
 (John 15:7)

 Beloved, if God so loved us, we ought also to love one another.
 No man hath beheld God at any time.
 If we love one another, God abides in us, and his love is perfected in us. ( 1 John 4:11-12)